harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics.md

 MTTR is a good metric for assessing the speed of your recovery process across several areas of technology.
 The overall time can be analyzed stage by stage over the organization's failure recovery workflow.

 There are several ways to present MTTR in SEI Insights.
-For example, you can use [Issue Resolution Time widgets](./support-metrics-reports/support-metrics.md#issue-resolution-time) to track MTTR.
+For example, you can use the **DORA Mean Time To Restore** widget or [Issue Resolution Time widgets](./support-metrics-reports/support-metrics.md#issue-resolution-time) to track MTTR.

 ## Mean Time Between Failures (MTBF)